FAQ: Membership Questions

 A: If your employer will not sign the Employer Contribution Agreement, you can become an Associate Member instead.

 Q: OK, now I've signed a legal agreement and I'm a JCP Member.
 Where do I go to access TCKs/RIs?

 A: Each Technology Compatibility Kit and Reference Implementation is licensed by the Maintenance Leads of the specific, finalized JSR.
 JCP Membership does not grant any special access to these.

-A: Submitting a JSPA is not a guarantee that you will be accepted onto an Expert Group.
+A: Becoming a JCP Member is not a guarantee that you will be accepted onto an Expert Group.
 If you have not already done so, you need to nominate yourself to serve on the Expert Group, by filling out the Expert Group nomination form (follow the link "I would like to join this Expert Group" on the JSR detail page http://jcp.org/en/jsr/detail?id=XXX, where "XXX" is the JSR number of the JSR in question).
 The Spec Lead, in conjunction with his Expert Group (if there is one already) then decides whether or not to admit you on to the Expert Group.
 Only when the Spec Lead confirms your addition to the Expert Group will you be added.